-Sol Sender, who led a design team for the Obama 08 logo, was interviewed about the project.
-Here’s a look at the various logo options, with some of Sol’s thoughts.
+Sol Sender of VSA Partners led a design team for the Obama 08 logo project.
+He was interviewed about the work, and here’s a look at the various logo options alongisde some of Sol’s thoughts.

 “We did see the O as standing for something beyond just the first initial of the candidates name.”